mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/deploying-services/creating-services/index.md

 }
 ```

-The example above executes the contents of `cmd`, downloads the resource `https://example.com/app/cool-script.sh` (via Mesos), and makes it available in the service instance's Mesos sandbox.
+The example above downloads the resource `https://example.com/app/cool-script.sh` (via Mesos), makes it available in the service instance's Mesos sandbox, and then executes the contents of `cmd`.
 You can verify that it has been downloaded by visiting the DC/OS web interface and clicking on an instance of `basic-1`, then on the **Files** tab.
 You should find `cool-script.sh` there.

 <p class="message--note"><strong>NOTE: </strong>The fetcher does not make dowloaded files executable by default.
 In the example above, <code>cmd</code> first makes the file executable.</p>